 Much has been made of the transition that took place in 2009 when one additional person, somewhere in the world, moved into a city to shift the demographic balance of the majority of the world’s population from rural to urban living.
-Yet far more accelerated has been the rate at which nearly half the world’s population have become immersed in some form of digital life.
+Yet far more accelerated has been the rate at which nearly half the world’s population has gone online.
 This rate has been hastened through the extraordinary rise of low cost smart phones and cheap WiFi in Asia, Africa and Latin America in the new millennium.
 In the decade 2005–2015, the International Telecommunications Union estimates that while global mobile subscriptions grew by more than 300 per cent, in Asia and Africa these rates were considerably higher still: 448 per cent and 785 per cent respectively.
 In March 2016, Ericsson reports global mobile subscriptions stand at 7.4 billion, equivalent to one for each person on the planet.
 Nearly half of these, 3.2 billion subscriptions, are for so-called ‘smartphones’, and provide their owners with some level of access to digital content and data.
-More people still, access the Internet through household or shared devices, fixed line subscriptions, or communal terminals in libraries and Internet cafes.
+Nevertheless, more people still, access the Internet through household or shared devices, fixed line subscriptions, or communal terminals in libraries and Internet cafes.

 The rate of digitisation constitutes one of the many layers of connectivity that serve to intensify and deepen globalisation that acts to counter the giddying reemergence of neo-nationalism, economic protectionism and border securitization that has emerged in the new millennium (Kennedy 2010).
 The globalizing proliferation of digital devices and their associated affordances, well testified to in recent infrastructural studies (e.g. Edwards et al. 2009, Parks and Starosielski (2015), Reading and Notley (2015)), has not led to the erasure of local frictions, bumps or discontinuities that Friedman (2006), Fukuyama (2006) and other global enthusiasts had earlier predicted.
-The broad uptake of mobile phones and the internet has not arrived without some universalizing effects.
+However, the broad uptake of mobile phones and the internet has not arrived without some universalizing effects.
 Though still sharply differentiated in terms of availability, access, use and meaning, young people in slums and informal settlements in Bangladesh are now as likely to communicate with the same social networking apps – WhatsApp, Facebook Messenger – and play the same games – Minecraft or Clash of Clans – as their peers in well-recognised centres of technological innovation, in San Francisco, London or Paris.
-In the ICT industries, increasingly indissociable from other professional fields, patterns of outsourcing, consultation and collaboration build upon – and exploits (Fuchs 2014) – these collective and formative digital dispositions.
+In the ICT industries, increasingly indissociable from other professional fields, patterns of outsourcing, consultation and collaboration build upon – and exploit (Fuchs 2014) – these collective and formative digital dispositions.